RensVlooswijk/PIT-Internship/README.md

 ### 3. Future-Oriented Organization
 > You explore the organizational context of your project, make business, sustainable and ethical considerations and manage all aspects of the execution of the project.

+1. Explored the organizational context of your project
+2. Made business, sustainable, and ethical considerations
+3. Managed all aspects of the execution of the project

+Here are some suggestions based on the information you've shared in your portfolio so far:

+1. **Organizational Context**: Discuss how you understood and navigated the structure and culture of ROC Tilburg and the Practoraat Interactieve Technologie department.
+This could include understanding the needs of your target users (refugee students learning Dutch), as well as understanding the technical and pedagogical resources available within the organization.
+You can also mention any adjustments you had to make based on the organization's priorities, constraints, or feedback.

+2. **Business, Sustainable, and Ethical Considerations**: Elaborate on the long-term vision for your project.
+How might it scale or evolve in the future?
+How might it impact the organization's operations, cost, or revenue?
+Additionally, consider sustainability: how might the project impact the environment, and how did you try to minimize this impact?
+For the ethical aspect, discuss how you ensured the project respects users' privacy, safety, and dignity.
+For example, did you carefully handle the data you collected during user testing?

+3. **Project Management**: Show evidence that you successfully planned, executed, and controlled your project.
+This can include your project plan, timeline, and any project management tools you used (like Trello).
+Also, discuss any challenges you faced during the project and how you overcame them.

 weekly meetings stakeholder
 future internship takeover
 other teachers with interest